-When growing a plant indoors, you usually want to keep it in a window sill so that it gets plenty of natural light.
+When growing a plant indoors, you usually want to keep it on a window sill so that it gets plenty of natural light.
 You may also be taught to rotate your plants so that the sunlight can be evenly distributed and no parts become weak.
 With light deprivation, indoor garden growers have more control over how big their plants grow and when they are ready for harvest.
-You can also grow plants during times of the year that they are not usually available.
+You can also grow plants during times of the year when they are not usually available.
 Imagine being able to eat fresh strawberries in the middle of winter.
-Light deprivation vegetable and fruit gardening will teach your children that sunlight isn’t always needed to grow strong plants.
+Light-deprivation vegetable and fruit gardening will teach your children that sunlight isn’t always needed to grow strong plants.

 Growing Gardens in Tight Places